FooBarShebang/statistics_lib/Documents/Tests/TE007_stat_tests.md

 **Test steps:** Intantiate the respective class with arbitrary values for the string (descriptors) arguments, an arbitrary CDF value in the range (0.05, 0.95) and some arbitrary chosen critical values

-* (NULL, some value) - should be treated as 1-sided right-tailed, 'greater'
+* (None, some value) - should be treated as 1-sided right-tailed, 'greater'
-* (some value, NULL) - should be treated as 1-sided left-tailed, 'less'
+* (some value, None) - should be treated as 1-sided left-tailed, 'less'
 * (some value, some other greater value) - should be treated as 2-sided, 'not equal'
 * (some value, the same value) - should be treated as 1-sided right-tailed, 'not equal'